nylas/inbox-ios/README.md

 ## Example Apps
 ----

-> Note: All of the sample apps use Cocoapods.
+> Note: Most of the sample apps use Cocoapods.
 To run one of the demo apps, `cd` to the project directory and run `pod install`.
 If you haven't used cocoapods before, you'll need to install it by doing `sudo gem install cocoapods`

+#### EightBall (Swift)

+The EightBall app displays a single unread thread from your Inbox.
+When you shake the device, it marks it as read and shows another thread.

 #### Triage